Goosebumps (1995 TV series)

-Goosebumps is a children's anthology horror television series based on R. L. Stine's best-selling book series of the same name.
-It is an anthology of stories about tweens and young teens finding themselves in creepy and unusual situations, typically involving supernatural elements or the occult.
+Goosebumps is a anthology horror fantasy television series based on R. L. Stine's best-selling book series.
+It is an anthology of stories involving tweens and young teens in otherworldly scenarios.
+The series focuses on the same supernatural and occult themes as the novels, with most episodes directly adapting the original stories.

 Production

-Goosebumps was filmed largely in the Canadian province of Ontario, with different houses and historic properties in Toronto, Markham and other outlying rural areas serving often as the sets for each episode rather than constructing artificial houses and buildings.
-Canada also provided a more affordable filming location and an aesthetic that could double as American while maintaining ambiguity in terms of location and setting.
+Goosebumps was filmed largely in Ontario, Canada, with different houses and historic properties in Toronto, Markham, and other outlying rural areas serving often as the sets for each episode rather than constructing artificial houses and buildings.
+Ontario offered a cost-effective filming location with a versatile aesthetic that could convincingly resemble the U.S. while preserving a sense of geographical ambiguity.
 Props for the series were designed by Ron Stefaniuk and Alan Doucette, while Stefaniuk retained many of the animatronic props at his own studio after Goosebumps was cancelled.